kuhlman-labs/GitHub-migrator/web/README.md

 # GitHub Migrator - Frontend

-Modern React frontend for the GitHub Migration Server built with Vite, TypeScript, and Tailwind CSS.
+Modern React frontend for the GitHub Migrator built with Vite, TypeScript, and Tailwind CSS.

 ## Tech Stack